marq24/ha-waterkotte-the-fork/README.md

 # - This version is deprecated -

+## Migration Guide

-This version of the integration will not be continued - after I have completed the refactoring process I have decided to create an independent repository - since the refactored build does not have anything in common with the origin sources.
+The old `ha-waterkotte` repository is deprecated and have now been renamed to `ha-waterkotte-the-fork`.
+After the refactoring process have been completed, I have decided to create an independent repository - since the refactored version does not have much in common with the origin sources.

+Unfortunately HACS does not 'like' renaming of repositories, so you have to perform few steps in order to upgrade your home assistant installation to the latest ha-waterkotte integration version - sorry for this inconvenience!

-## How to migrate - the update path
+### How to migrate to the new version of the integration
-1. make a backup
+1. make a backup (just in case)
-2. go to hacs menu of your home assistant installation
+2. go to HACS menu of your home assistant installation
-3. remove the custom hacs repository 'https://github.com/marq24/ha-waterkotte'
+3. remove the (old) custom HACS repository 'https://github.com/marq24/ha-waterkotte'

-4. this step will/should remove the Waterkotte Integration from the HACS Integration entries
+   (This step will/should remove the Waterkotte Integration entry from the list of installed HACS Integrations)
-5. add the __new__ repository 'https://github.com/marq24/ha-waterkotte' to hacs
+5. add the __new__ repository 'https://github.com/marq24/ha-waterkotte' to HACS
-6. install the waterkotte integration to hacs
+6. install the waterkotte integration to your local HACS
-7. restart your system
+7. restart your home assistant system

-YES - this procedure sounds *totally* silly - but hacs stores a custom-id for each repository - I have decided to rename the repository which base on the work from pattisonmichael to 'https://github.com/marq24/ha-waterkotte-the-fork' and created an independent repository.
+YES - this procedure sounds *totally* silly - but HACS stores a custom-id for each repository - And since I have decided to rename the old repository which base on the work from pattisonmichael to 'https://github.com/marq24/ha-waterkotte-the-fork' and created an independent repository, this procedure is necessary in order to be notified about any future updates.

 # Home Assistant Integration for Waterkotte Heatpumps [+2020]